rbalestr-lab/stable-ssl/README.rst

       - save final checkpoint if asked by user config
    - self.after_fit (evaluates by default)

 While the organization is similar to that of ``PyTorch Lightning``, the goal of ``stable-SSL`` is to significantly reduce codebase complexity without sacrificing performance.
-Think of ``PyTorch Lightning`` as industry-driven (abstracting everything away), whereas ``stable-SSL`` is academia-driven (bringing everything to the forefront for the user).
+Think of ``PyTorch Lightning`` as industry-driven (abstracting everything away), whereas ``stable-SSL`` is academia-driven (providing users with complete visibility into every aspect).

 How to launch runs